Hill-Type Stability Analysis of Periodic Solutions of Fractional-Order Differential Equations: Linear Time-Invariant Fractional-Order Systems

 Case \ref{case_unstable_soln} shows, that all diverging solutions of \eqref{eq_CaputoDE_ZeroLowerBound} have a corresponding diverging solution of \eqref{eq_CaputoDE_InfLowerBound} of exponential form.
 This is sufficient to show instability of the trivial solution in the sense of Definition \ref{def_stability}.
 In cases \ref{case_invalid_soln} and \ref{case_noSoln}, by definition of the exponential ansatz \eqref{eq_ansatzExp}, one cannot find converging solutions through the characteristic equation \eqref{eq_charEqn_exp}, as these are not in $X(-\infty,0]$.
 In the remainder of the section, we study the case, where the exponential ansatz fails.

 Solutions of \eqref{eq_CaputoDE_InfLowerBound} may be constructed irrespective of the solutions of the characteristic equation \eqref{eq_charEqn_exp}.
-As shown in Lemma \ref{lemma_zeroLowerBound}, each initial value problem \eqref{eq_CaputoDE_InfLowerBound} of Liouville-Weyl type may be rewritten as an inhomogenous initial value problem of Caputo type
+As discussed in {Proposition \ref{prop_FromAstToC}}, each initial value problem \eqref{eq_CaputoDE_InfLowerBound} of Liouville-Weyl type may be rewritten as an inhomogenous initial value problem of {$\AstderivativeInput{\alpha}{0}$-type}